glenscheng/BoilerWatch/README.md

 ## Setup <br>
   1. Download `.py` files.
   2. `pip install fake_useragent`. <br>
   3. Change `crns` and `class_names` in `main()` to the classes you want to monitor.
-Find the `crns` in the CRF in the column CRN-SectionId or use this page (https://www.purdue.edu/registrar/currentStudents/students/addCourseStudentView.html). `class_names` is arbitruary and you can name the classes whatever you want. <br>
+Find the `crns` (course requset numbers) in the CRF in the column CRN-SectionId or use this page (https://www.purdue.edu/registrar/currentStudents/students/addCourseStudentView.html). `class_names` is arbitruary and you can name the classes whatever you want. <br>
+  4. Change `year` and `sem` in `main()`. `year` is just whatever year it is.
+For `sem`, Fall is `10` and Spring is `20` (idk what Summer is).
+For example, Fall 2024 is 202410 and Spring 2025 is 202420. <br>
-  4. Change `end` in `main()` depending on how long you want to run the program. <br>
+  5. Change `end` in `main()` depending on how long you want to run the program. <br>
   <!-- end of the list -->
   Email Notifications <br>
   1. You can use the email I created (glencoursicle@gmail.com) to send emails to yourself if you want.
-You can also use your own email to send notifications, use this link (https://support.google.com/mail/answer/185833?hl=en) to set up the App Password and replace the emails and password in `send_message()`. <br>
+You can also use your own email to send notifications, use this link (https://support.google.com/mail/answer/185833?hl=en) to set up the App Password and replace the emails and password in `send_message()`.
+If you can't find the app passwords option, just search it up in the settings serach bar. <br>
   2. Replace `'to'` email with yourself in `send_message()`. <br>

   Push Notifications <br>